Help Us Report

 The department is authorized by Wis.
 Stat. § 103.06, to conduct compliance investigations at construction worksites as defined in Wis.
 Stat. § 108.18 (2)(c) to determine if workers are being properly classified as employees or independent contractors.

 If an employer is found to be utilizing misclassified workers, the employer may be liable for additional tax, interest and penalties.
-If as a result of a worksite compliance investigation an employer is found to be utilizing misclassified workers, additional tax, interest and civil penalties, including the issuance of stop work orders, may result.
+If as a result of an investigation an employer is found to be utilizing misclassified workers, additional tax, interest and civil penalties, including the issuance of stop work orders, may result.
 In addition, an employer may be subject to criminal penalties for intentional misclassification.